leafo/moonscript/docs/reference.md

 Here we extend our Inventory class, and limit the amount of items it can carry.

+In this example, we don't define a constructor on the subclass, so the parent class' constructor is called when we make a new instance.
+If we did define a constructor then we can use the [`super`](#super) method to call the parent constructor.

 Whenever a class inherits from another, it sends a message to the parent class by calling the method `__inherited` on the parent class if it exists.
-The function recieves two arguments, the class that is being inherited and the child class.
+The function receives two arguments, the class that is being inherited and the child class.

-    ```moon
+    ```moononly
     class Shelf
       @__inherited: (child) =>
         print @__name, "was inherited by", child.__name

     -- will print: Shelf was inherited by Cupboard
     class Cupboard extends Shelf
-      nil
     ```

 ### Super